Total T3 is one of many thyroid lab tests but few are more important.

 Even though this is true, and it is a problem for many thyroid patients, free T4 as a thyroid lab test is still valuable.

-Just like free T3, free T4 is a measurement of the amount of T4 which is free and active in your body and which can be used by your cells to be turned into T3.
+Just like free T3, free T4 is a measurement of the amount of T4 that is free and active in your body and which can be used by your cells to be turned into T3.

 Knowing how much free T4 is in your body is valuable because it helps you understand how much potential T3 your body can create.